 In this course, you become the subject of your own study.
 You will learn about the shape, structure, and complex and interrelated systems that keep you moving, breathing, and thinking.
 We’ll do lab experiences that will enhance your understanding of the design and function of your body.
 In addition, we’ll participate in virtual dissections (and a few optional real dissections for students who so choose) that will allow you to observe structures closely analogous to the human body in other organisms.

 This course is designed so that you come away with a much better understanding of how your body works, which will be beneficial no matter what career field you choose.
 It will be especially useful for those wishing to pursue a career in healthcare or the life sciences.
-This course will use a combination of teacher-created lessons, readings from OpenStax Anatomy and Physiology and an online resource called “Visible Body.”
+This course will use a combination of teacher-created lessons and readings from OpenStax Anatomy and Physiology.
 OpenStax is a free online textbook.
-Visible Body is included in the cost of the course.

-A typical week in Human Anatomy and Physiology will consist of online lessons on Mondays, Tuesdays, Thursdays, and Fridays.
-Lessons will include a combination of online instruction, audio and video sections, hands-on activities, and Virtual Body activities, as well as daily short quizzes and periodic longer examinations to support and assess understanding.
+A typical week in Anatomy and Physiology will consist of online lessons on Mondays, Tuesdays, Thursdays, and Fridays.
+Lessons will include a combination of online instruction, audio and video sections, and hands-on activities as well as daily short quizzes and periodic longer examinations to support and assess understanding.
 I use numerous audio recordings and videos to help students learn the correct pronunciation of new terms as well as to deepen their understanding of the content.
 Since this course provides a high school credit, there will be some lab activities, one or two lab reports, and a few additional short writing assignments.
 Students generally spend about 30 minutes per day doing course work.

 Recommended Prerequisites: high school biology and chemistry